ufs-community/UFS_UTILS/docs/source/chgres_cube.rst

 Compiling the program
 ************************

-CHGRES_CUBE requires cmake 3.12 or higher.
+chgres_cube requires cmake 3.12 or higher.
 It can be built as part of the NCEPLIBS unified build system that includes two separate build systems -- one for the third party libraries that are needed and the other for the libraries and utilities themselves.
 See https://github.com/NOAA-EMC/NCEPLIBS-external/wiki for more detailed information.

-If the NCEPLIBS have been installed and the user wants to compile CHGRES_CUBE again
+If the NCEPLIBS have been installed and the user wants to compile chgres_cube again

       * make sure paths are set to hdf5, compiler, mpi and cmake
       * In a bash environment run